The research of Melissa (Missy) M. Morrow, Ph.D., is focused on:

 - Remote monitoring of ergonomics and functional outcomes using wearable sensors for surgical staff wellness.
 Through the use of advanced wearable sensors, Dr. Morrow's team is studying the physical workload of surgeons and allied health staff and the associated musculoskeletal disease risk.
 The assessments made during the surgical procedures help define current surgical ergonomic risks and aid in the design of preventive methods.

 - Shoulder function and disease severity in manual wheelchair users.
 The goal of Dr. Morrow's NIH/NICHD R01-funded project on shoulder health is to define the natural history of shoulder disease from overuse strain injury to impact standard of care in the treatment of shoulder pathology, a condition affecting millions of adults in the U.S. Her team studies manual wheelchair users with a spinal cord injury as a model to examine the impact of the extreme increases in upper extremity demand from the necessity to use their arms for all aspects of mobility subsequent to paralysis.

 - Sex as a biological variable.
 Across the spectrum of research and clinical interests, Dr. Morrow is focused on incorporating sex as a biological variable to better understand disease etiologies, treatments and outcomes.

 Significance to patient care

-Dr. Morrow's research is aimed at improving patient care through identifying and reducing risk factors for orthopedic conditions and improving treatment through comprehensive outcomes studies.
+Dr. Morrow's research is aimed at improving patient care and patient outcomes through the use of advanced technologies for identifying and reducing risk factors for disabilities and disease, and improving treatment through comprehensive outcomes studies.